 Although this technically falls under carbohydrate digestion, lactose intolerance deserves to be mentioned separately since a deficiency in the lactase enzyme is the most common enzymatic defect worldwide.

-Lactose intolerance causes gas and bloating since individuals with this condition lack the enzyme, lactase, needed to breakdown lactose in the small intestine.
+Lactose intolerance causes gas and bloating since individuals with this condition lack the enzyme, lactase, needed to break down lactose in the small intestine.
 It is estimated that by adulthood, as high as 70% of people no longer produce enough lactase to process lactose ingested through various food sources like milk, cheese, yogurt, ice cream, and more.
-When lactose is not broken down, it passes through the gut and reaches the colon where it is fermented and acted upon by bacteria.
-This process then releases acids and gases like hydrogen, methane, and carbon dioxide.
-These all contribute to stomach pain, flatulence, and bloating.
+When lactose is not broken down, it passes through the gut and reaches the colon, where it is fermented and acted upon by bacteria.
+This process then releases acids and gases like hydrogen, methane, and carbon dioxide, contributing to stomach pain, flatulence, and bloating.

 - Fat Malabsorption

 Fats, also called lipids, induce various motor and sensory effects on the gut, including intestinal gas transport, gut motility, and gastric emptying.
 When there are excessive fats present in the GI system, stomach emptying is slowed down, gas transit is altered, and the coordination of muscle activities within the gut necessary for digestion are also disturbed.
 All these contribute to increased food and gas retention in the gut.